PySiLK - Silk in Python

 A SilkFile object represents a channel for writing to or reading from SiLK Flow files.
 A SiLK file open for reading can be iterated over using for rec in file.

-The constructor takes a filename, a mode, and a set of optional keyword parameters.
+This function takes a filename, a mode, and a set of optional keyword parameters.
+It returns a SilkFile object.
 The mode should be one of the following constant values:

 Open file for reading